American Family Field

 –Many, but not all, shuttles require tickets to return from American Family Field to the bar.
 This is done so the bar does not strand its customers at American Family Field, and also to make sure priority is being given to those customers who spent money at their bar before the game.

 TSI Bonus tip for bar shuttles: Some bars provide shuttles to more than just Brewers games.
-Some also provide transit to events at American Family Field, some to Bucks games, and better yet, if you happen to come late in baseball season, we know of at least one (Jack’s American Pub) that also offers coach buses with a tailgate package for Lambeau Field.
+Some also provide transit to concerts at American Family Field, some to Milwaukee Bucks games, and better yet, if you happen to come late in baseball season, we know that several offer coach buses with a tailgate package for Lambeau Field.

 Map of American Family Field and surround parking lots as well as the ridesharing zone